 As with a rear-end collision, the location of the damage on the cars sometimes makes it difficult for the driver to argue that the accident happened in some way other than during a left turn.

 For more information, get the basics on proving fault in personal injury accidents.
-And for a step-by-step guide to the car accident claim process, see How to Win Your Personal Injury Claim, by Joseph Matthews (Nolo).
+And for a step-by-step guide to the car accident claim process, check out How to Win Your Personal Injury Claim, by Joseph Matthews (Nolo).